heptarch/heptarch.github.io/drafts/cone.md

 ## VII. <a href="#toc">Draft</a><a id="sec-7" name="sec-7"></a>

-*Form.* The exterior wall is cut out of aluminium sheet metal: a circle of radius $4$ metres, with a sector subtending an angle or *conical deficit* $\alpha = 144^\circ$ excised.
+*Form.* The exterior wall is cut out of aluminium sheet metal: a circle of radius $\ell = 4$ metres, with a sector subtending an angle or *conical deficit* $\alpha = 144^\circ$ excised.
 Folding the edges of the sector together creates a cone of radius and height

 $$
 r = \left(1 - \frac{\alpha}{360^\circ}\right) 5 \text{ m} = 3\text{ m}, \quad h = \sqrt{5^2 - 3^2}\text{ m} = 4 \text{ m}.